-Within Design Across Cultures, we work on global themes that are relevant in the world today, and that adhere to one or more of the UN Sustainable Development Goals.
-Check globalgoalsjam.org/organisers for what we will be working on this year.
+Within Digital Society School, we work on global themes that are relevant in the world today, and that adhere to one or more of the UN Sustainable Development Goals.
+We translate those themes to the Global Goals Jam.
+This year, our focus is to contribute to human rights.
+When we design for the SDG's, it is fundamental that we respect and improve human rights through our solutions.